Black hole information paradox without Hawking radiation: Entropy with (almost) no energy

 where ${\rm L}$ and ${\rm R}$ denote two spatially separated subsystems, one positioned at the ``left'' side of the laboratory and the other at the ``right''.
 The subsystem on the left is a mixed state described by the density matrix

 This subsystem has energy $e$ and the entanglement entropy $S=\ln 2$.
 In principle, as we said, $e$ can be arbitrarily small.
+(The energy of $n$ photons of frequency $\omega$ is $e=n\hbar\omega$.
+Even though $n$ is integer, this energy can be arbitrarily small because $\omega$ can be arbitrarily small.)
 Hence it makes sense to consider the limit $e\rightarrow 0$, which is a subsystem that carries entropy without carrying energy.

 Note that the wave function of a massless particle with energy $e$ is a wave packet of the spatial width $W\:\, {\raise-.5ex\hbox{$\buildrel{{\textstyle \!>}}\over{\!\sim}$}} \, e^{-1}$.
 (Unless stated otherwise, we work in units $\hbar=c=k_{B}=G_{N}=1$).
 This means that, in Minkowski spacetime, such a low-energy entropy cannot be packed into a small box.
 We shall see that it changes drastically when a box in Minkowski spacetime is replaced by a black hole.